Anne Phyfe Palmer, Owner/Studio Director

 Amanda Granberg, Capitol Hill Yoga Advisor

 Bayeshan is delighted to be a part of 8 Limbs and welcome people the same way she was welcomed to 8 Limbs years ago – kind and down to earth.
-Originally from Taiwan and having moved to several new cities over the years, Bayeshan know what it’s like to search for connection in a foreign place, whether it’s a new country, new city or even a new community.
-This is what inspires her as a Yoga Advisor to build genuine connections with students and support their sense of belonging.
-Bayeshan earned her B.F.A in Modern Dance from the University of Utah and a 500hr RYT from Center City Yoga in Salt Lake City.
-She is currently enrolled in 8 Limbs Yoga’s 500Hr Training and the ParaYoga Master Training.
-Outside of studio doors you might find Bayeshan traveling to unknown places, standing in the middle of trees or possibly falling asleep with the stars over her head.
+Originally from Taiwan and having moved to several new cities over the years, Bayeshan knows what it’s like to search for connection in a foreign place, whether it’s a new country, new city or even a new community.
+This inspires her to build genuine connections with students and support their sense of belonging.
+Bayeshan earned her BFA in Modern Dance from the University of Utah and a 500hr RYT from Center City Yoga in Salt Lake City.
+She is currently enrolled in 8 Limbs Yoga’s 500-Hour Training and the ParaYoga Master Training.
+Outside the studio you might find Bayeshan traveling to unknown places, standing in the middle of trees or possibly falling asleep with the stars over her head.

 Claudette is also a mother, a singer, an avid sudoku puzzle solver, a Scandal and Orphan Black fanatic, as well as a lover of good food; especially the warm flavors of India, Asia, and the Caribbean.
 And she cooks them too!
 She prioritizes making time for family and friends, walking, and a daily chanting and meditation practice to help her stay connected to what’s most important.